loadingio/ldview/README.md

  * data - only for `ld-each` node. bound data for this node.
  * evt - event object if this handler is an event handler.
  * evts - hash for listing all bound events.
+ * ctxs - contexts in all parent view when using nested view feature.

 ## Update Note